azrulhasni/keymico/README.md

 > sudo cockroach init --certs-dir=/home/cockroach/certs --host=$HOST1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   If successful, you will see
+-   If successful, we will see

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Cluster successfully initialized